Tokyo-Kyoto-Osaka 10-Day Itinerary

 Morning

-• Morning: Explore Osaka Castle and its surrounding park.
+• Explore Osaka Castle and its surrounding park.
 There is a nice bakery & cafe near the entrance of the park, if you are getting off at Morinomiya Station.
 They have really good curry bread!
+To access the castle, you will need to purchase tickets.
+The lines at the site gets very long, so I highly recommend purchasing it advance online.

 Afternoon

 • Asahi Brewery Tour or Yamazaki Distillery Tour: Reservations for tours have to be made ahead of time.
-Yamazaki Distillery is based on a lottery system and is pretty tricky to get, but its whiskey is renowned and makes for a great souvenir to bring back or gift.
-I did not get picked for the Yamazaki tour, but I was able to go to the Asahi Brewery Tour and I have to say it is super fun, even for the non-beer lover.
+Yamazaki Distillery is based on a lottery system and is extremely hard to get, but its whiskey is renowned and makes for a great souvenir to bring back or gift.
+I did not get selected for the Yamazaki tour, but I was able to reserve the Asahi Brewery Tour and I have to say it is super fun, even for the non-beer lover.
 The tour is partially in English but the majority of the spoken part is in Japanese.
-You get two full pints of beer at the end as well as a logoed glass pint end.
+You get two full pints of beer at the end as well as a logo-ed glass pint end.

 Evening